arnfred/covid-19/README.md

 1. What are the costs of inaction?
 2. When will policy measures take effect and do they work?

-I'm not an epidemiologist and have no specialist knowledge that would make me uniquely qualified to bring you this data.
-It's out of a desire to better understand current events, that I've taken the time to write up this data analysis.
-By publishing it, I hope it might be useful for someone else, but I also want to be clear that these numbers aren't authoritative in any way.

 <!-- vim-markdown-toc GFM -->

 * [The cost of Inaction](#the-cost-of-inaction)